patrick-llgc/Learning-Deep-Learning/Learning_notes.md

 - they are equal, or
 - one of them is 1

+### Memory requirements imposed by conv layers
+- An example taken from O'Reilly's *Hands-on machine learning with scikit-learn and tensorflow*: input 150x100 RGB image, one conv layer with 200 5x5 filters, 1x1 stride and `SAME` padding.
+The output parameters would be 200 feature maps of size 150x100, with a total number of parameters of (5x5x3+1)x200 = 15200 parameters.
+- Computation: Each of the 200 feature maps contains 150x100 neurons, and the each neuron needs to make weighted sum of 5x5x3 inputs, that is (5x5x3)x150x100x200=225 million multiplications.
+Including the same amount of addition, this requires 450 million flops.
+- Storage: if each weight is stored in 32-bit float (double), then the output features takes 200x150x100x32/8~11.4 MB of RAM per instance.
+If a training batch contains 100 instance, the this layer would take up 1 GB of RAM!
+- During training, every layer computed during the forward pass needs to be preserved for back-propagation, so the RAM needed is at least the total amount of RAM needed.
+- During inference, the RAM occupied by one layer can be released as soon as the next layer has been completed, so only as much RAM as required by two consecutive layers are needed.

+### Pooling layers
+- Pooling reduces the input image size and also makes the NN tolerate a bit more image shift (location invariance).
+- Pooling works on every input channel independently.
+Generally you can pool over the height and width in each channel, or pool over the channels.
+You can not do both currently in tensorflow.

+### CNN architecture
+- Typical CNN architectures stack a few convolutional layers (each one followed by a ReLU layer) and a pooling layer.
+The image gets smaller and smaller but gets deeper and deeper as well.
+- Common mistake is to make kernels too large.
+We can get the same effect as 9x9 kernels by stacking two 3x3 kernels.
+- Cross entropy cost function is preferred as it penalizes bad predictions much more, producing larger gradients and thus converging faster.

 ### Random seed (graph level and op level)
 `tf.set_random_seed(seed)`'s interactions with operation-level seeds is as follows: [docstring](https://www.tensorflow.org/api_docs/python/tf/set_random_seed)